-This document was created through a collaborative effort of three organizations: The Alliance for the Chesapeake Bay, Alliance for Aquatic Resource Monitoring, and the University of Maryland Center for Environmental Science.
+for the Chesapeake Bay

+and the University of Maryland Center for Environmental Science.
 The authors want to thank Mary Ellen Ley and James Beckley for their expert reviews of these protocols.

 Alliance for the Chesapeake Bay 612 Hull St. Suite 101 C. Richmond, VA 23224 U.S.A chesapeakemonitoringcoop.org/